aboudard/angular-cypress-travis/README.md

 Demo project with Angular, running in Travis CI both unit tests and cypress e2e tests.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
+This project runs with Angular CLI version 8.3.20.

 ## Cypress reporting configuration
 Using mocha : 5.2.0 / version 6 bugs